mita6978/RetroTalk/README.md

-# RetroTelephoneTV
+# Retro Talk - A groovy way to speak face-to-face

 ### Team Members:
 Jessica Knoblock, Michael Taylor, Timothy Papich

 ### Vision Statement
 We will be producing a retro-themed online video conferencing app.
-It will be free to use, requiring only your Facebook account to sign up.
+It will be free to use.
 You'll be able to easily video chat with friends and connect with family in a trendy, old-school interface.

 ### Motivation
 The primary motivations for this project are to gain valuable experience using technologies that are in high demand and boost our portfolios by creating a functioning app that has real-world utility.
 Some skills we hope to improve upon specifically are the software development process, Angular web framework, and UX design.